prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 The environment "MUSHR_benchmark" is a simpler, fixed environment that you can use to compare the performance of different networks. the model type is set to steering as we trained a simple image to steering prediction network.

 When the environment loads, you'll notice that you can still control the car manually with the mouse.
 To enable the neural net steering, press "A".
-You will notice that the steering will now operate on it's own and will not be affected by your mouse inputs.
+You will notice that the steering will now operate on its own and will not be affected by your mouse inputs.
 The throttle will still be in your control and so you will have to use the mouse to apply throttle.